autarch/intro-to-go-class/README.md

 `$GOPATH/bin` to your `PATH` in your preferred shell's rc file(s) such as `~/.bashrc`, `~/.zshrc`, etc.**

-You may also need to set you `GOROOT`.
+You should also set your `GOROOT` environment variable.
 This is the root directory of your go installation.
 On Ubuntu with the `golang-1.10-go` package this is `/usr/lib/go-1.10`.

 # Reading the Slides on Your System